twobob/twobob.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 ```

-Once we have the texts of the various files classification is relatively simple
+Once we have the texts of the various files; classification is relatively simple

 ```python
 if not path.exists(filename+".distribution.txt"):